ncsumaize/Heritability_SAS/Heritability_F3progeny_F2parents.md

  EXAMPLE SAS PROGRAM #2 FOR ESTIMATING HERITABILITY AND ITS STANDARD ERROR

 Example SAS codes correspond to J.B.
 Holland, W.E.
 Nyquist, and C.T.
-Cervantes-Martinez, "Estimating and Interpreting Heritability in Plant Breeding: An Update" submitted to Plant Breeding Reviews.
-Manuscript available on request: james_holland@ncsu.edu.
+Cervantes-Martinez, "Estimating and Interpreting Heritability in Plant Breeding: An Update" (2003) Plant Breeding Reviews.

 Heritability based on variance among random S0:1 families from two different populations evaluated in a common multi-environment trial, with missing data.